nmshefferman/heloderma_gametolog_analysis/README.md

 **Output:** `/data/Wilson_Lab/projects/squamates/Heloderma_sexchr/gametolog_analysis/sheffermannm/iqtree/topology_tests/tree_topology_results.tsv`

 !
 NOTE: a p-AU value closer to 1 means the test **fails to reject** that tree as a true topology

+!
+NOTE: In `tree_topology_results.tsv` tree 1 refers to the multiple origin tree and tree 2 referes to the independent origin tree.